South India Temple Tour

 This city is famous for its seven pagodas – a group of ancient rock temples, which are examples of the Dravidian style of architecture.

-Is an important centre for bronze figure casting.
+It is an important center for bronze figure casting.
 Thanjavur is known for the beautiful Brihadeshwara temple.
 Other places that can be seen are ‘The Raja Museum and Art Gallery’ and ‘Saraswati Mahal Library’.

 Situated on the banks of the Cauvery river, 325 km away from Chennai, this city is known for its historic temple architecture, worth seeing on your tour of Tamil Nadu.